Using Essential Oils for Allergies: 3 Easy Steps!

 - If a product comes with safety guidelines . . . on the label or packaging, be sure to follow those guidelines.

-- Do not use essential oils directly on the skin . . . without diluting them first.
+- Do not use essential oils directly on the skin . . . without diluting them in a carrier oil first.
 I never recommend undiluted topical use of essential oils, unless you’re a certified aromatherapist.
-Some oils can actually harm the skin if they’re used in this way.
+Some essential oils can actually harm the skin if they’re used in this way.
 Be sure to dilute your essential oils in a carrier before applying them topically.

 - Do not consume essential oil . . .
 I never recommend consuming essential oils, unless you’re a certified aromatherapist.
-Without the proper knowledge and education, consuming essential oils is not advisable.
+Without the proper knowledge and education, using essential oils internally is not advisable.

 I hope this post has empowered you!